sparkflows/sparkflows-docs/docs/installation/installation/linux-install.rst

         Run this create and upgrade database script if using MySQL database: ./create-mysql-db.sh

-* If PySpark engine is installed, upgrade python dependencies
+* If PySpark engine is installed, upgrade python dependencies.

   * Activate the python environment by running from Fire home directory::